 - 1. With the configuration file YDBM.TXT on a MicroSD card.
 You will need laptop or smartphone with a text editor and a MicroSD card slot. - 2.
-With a dedicated set of commands which can be entered into the Device's installation description field via specialized PC software, such as Yacht Devices' CAN Log Viewer, ActiSense NMEA Reader, or Maretron N2KAnayzer.
-Installation description strings are also supported by some MFD models.
+With a dedicated set of commands which can be entered into the Device's NMEA 2000 Installation Description Field 2 via specialized PC software, such as Yacht Devices' CAN Log Viewer, ActiSense NMEA Reader, or Maretron N2KAnayzer.
+NMEA 2000 MFDs/displays that can modify devices Installation Description Fields also can be used.

-In the previous section "Quick Setup List", you can find the minimal settings that must be specified in order for the Battery Monitor to work with your system and record values for reference.
+In the previous section "Quick Setup List", you can find the minimal required set of settings that must be specified in order for the Battery Monitor to work properly in your system.
+We recommend to record those values there for reference.